rakutentech/leofs_docs/s3_client.rst

 Amazon S3 Client Tutorials
 ================================

-Getting Started with Ruby: 'aws-sdk' (made by Amazon)
+Getting Started with Ruby: 'aws-sdk'
 ------------------------------------------------------

 A part of the Ruby's library, ``aws-sdk``, is available against the LeoFS as a client.
+It's made by Amazon.
 The official document of ``aws-sdk`` is here: http://aws.amazon.com/sdkforruby/.

 Install AWS-SDK for Ruby